ahmed-kamal91/Computer_vision_practices_OpenCV/README.md

-# Computer_vision_practices_OpenCV
+# OpenCV_practice_codes:
-practicing in using OpenCV codes in several images and try different techniques in image processing
+<p>practicing in using OpenCV codes in several images and try different techniques in image processing</p>

+# Crop_it_or_leave_it:
+<p>putting several images in folder containing recatangles, extract each recatanglem, crop it and inserting in another folder</p>